EI-CoreBioinformatics/mikado/docs/Tutorial/Adapting.rst

     - under pick/alternative_splicing:
         - switch "keep_retained_introns" to true
         - switch "only_confirmed_introns" to false
-        - potentially, increase the number of isoforms from 5 to 10 or higher.
         - consult the documentation on :ref:`class codes <class-codes>` to verify which additional AS events you would like to keep; by default, Mikado will include cases where the transcript has at least a different splicing site (j), no splicing site in common with the original transcript but introns roughly coincident (h), novel introns in the terminal exons (J) or within the primary mono-exonic transcript (G).
             - For a comprehensive catalogue, we would recommend to include at least "C" (transcript roughly contained, but with "spilling" within the intron(s) of the primary transcript).
         - To include transcripts quite dissimilar from the primary, potentially lower the percentages for: